1. Voice

 Sending a fax using 2talk's faxmail service

-3. Now the system has been instructed to allow faxes from your email address(es) you simply attach your document to an email.
+6. Once you have specified email address(es) to allow faxes from you are ready to send a fax.
+Start by attaching your fax as a document to an email in your specified email account.
 Documents can be in PDF, Postscript (.PS) or TIFF formats.
-Most computers should allow you print your document to a Postscript file by ticking the 'Print to File' box when printing your document.
+Most computers should allow you print your document to a PDF or Postscript file by ticking the 'Print to File' box when printing your document.
 This will create a .ps (Postscript) file which you can then attach to an email and send to the 2talk faxmail service.

-4. One you have attached your PDF, PS or TIFF file, your email should be sent to the phone number@2fax.co.nz.
+7. One you have attached your PDF, PS or TIFF file, your email should be sent to the fax number@2fax.co.nz.
 For example if you wanted to fax the document to '099749000′ you would send the email to '099749000@2fax.co.nz'.
-You can fax the document to multiple fax numbers by simply adding multple recepients to your email.
+You can fax the document to multiple fax numbers by simply adding multiple recipients to your email.

-5. Once you are ready, then hit Send and your attachment should be sent to the phone numbers specified as recipients.
+8. Once you are ready hit Send and your attachment will be sent to the phone numbers specified as email recipients.
 Our 2talk faxmail service will send you an email when the fax has been sent confirming the delivery and details.
 You will also receive an email with the relevant details if the fax fails to be sent for some reason.

 If you are having problems sending or receiving a fax then please ensure that the other fax machine you are sending/receiving from is switched on and working correctly.
 Failing this please contact support@2talk.co.nz for assistance.